sqweelygig/supercool-servers/README.md

 Figure 2.2.2 - Limiting revisits while adopting continual improvement

-The first delivered use case will be a guided survey of a room's thermal properties.
-This use case is selected because the project runs from February to September, so collecting data as early as possible will cover a more significant seasonal variance.
-Therefore, this deliverable will include just enough research to ensure data relevance, just enough interface that a technician can comfortably operate the system and just enough workflow for a customer to perceive the value.
-Immediately upon completing this deliverable, there will be an opportunity to reflect on the product direction, schedule and lessons.

 ### 2.3 - Requirements

 Following the project lifecycle model adopted, this is several lists of stakeholder stories, each in the format `A (stakeholder) (must|should|could|will not) …`.